 Parenting is an ongoing learning process, and no one has all the answers.
 But when we take the time to truly listen to our children, respect their feelings, and show them love and understanding, we help them grow into confident, happy, and well-adjusted individuals.
 These 15 pieces of advice offer valuable insights into what matters most to kids today by not only talking about it, but demonstrating positive parenting practices that children understand wether you're truly committed to having a real relationship with your child.
 They don’t need perfect parents—they just need parents who are good role models that are willing to listen, love unconditionally, and help children through the challenges of life.

 Remember, parenting is a journey filled with ups and downs and mistakes will happen.
-The goal isn’t to raise perfect children, but to raise and have moments with your children who will feel heard, respected, and loved every day.
+The goal isn’t to raise perfect children, but to raise and have moments with your child who will feel heard, respected, and loved every day.